Coping with Auditory Hallucinations Worksheet

 Once the client has completed the worksheet, review their responses together.
 Use this information to assess their coping strategies and develop a personalized treatment plan.
 This may involve refining existing strategies, introducing new techniques, or exploring additional therapeutic options.

 By following these steps, mental health professionals can effectively use the worksheet to support clients in managing their auditory hallucinations and improving their overall well-being.
-This template works best when combined with a Hallucination Diary and the Auditory Vocal Hallucination Rating Scale.
+This template works best when combined with a hallucination diary and the Auditory Vocal Hallucination Rating Scale.

 Clinical interventions and treatment